 But, in the case of today’s Mad Hatter Day, grab a top hat and be ridiculous.
 Celebrate Lewis Carroll’s colorful character and be an “Alice in Wonderland” if you so choose.

 National Plus Size Appreciation Day

 National Noodle Day (I’m not kidding)

 National Orange Wine Day (Founded by The Real House Wine to bring awareness to, of course, orange wines.
 It was proclaimed, today, by the Registrar at National Day Calendar.)

 September 25 has six celebrations and one ‘fourth Tuesday in September’ day.
 With today being Tune Tuesday, I couldn’t pass this up.
 Today, we honor National One-Hit Wonder Day.
 And, curiously, the folks at National Day Calender have no idea when this particular celebration was created.

 Do you have a favorite one-hit wonder?
 I have several.
 But, for today, I will jump back ten years from my previous Tune Tuesday post.
-I’m a large fan of surfing music, so here are a couple from 1963. ~Victoria
+I’m a large fan of surfing music, so here is one from 1963.

 Pipeline by The Chantays peaked at #4 on the Billboard Hot 100 in May 1963.